thedevops-gpt/devops-gpt/README.md

 ## Example Workflow

-1. Incident Detected: An application encounters an unexpected error.
+1. Incident Detected: An application encounters an unexpected error locally or from CloudWatch logs
 2. Resolution Process: The agent checks the SRE knowledge base and cache.
 3. If a resolution exists: Fetch it immediately.
 4. If not: Query the configured LLM to generate a solution.